Iambian/Celtic-2/ReadMe.txt

 ______________
 Introduction:|
 -------------/
+EDIT 2020: THIS PROJECT EXISTS ON GITHUB ONLY FOR ARCHIVAL PURPOSES.

 This is a toolkit for BASIC programs designed to edit or pull together other BASIC programs into a custom-made file that is ready for execution.
 It features the ability to read lines from either RAM or